jamen/pull-create-html/readme.md

 Files in the js/css stream are [concatenated together](https://github.com/jamen/pull-concat-files).
 Allows streaming a directory of plain css files, for example.

-Also see [`pull-pair`](https://github.com/pull-stream/pull-pair) for linking separate js/css pipelines:

 ```js
 pull(
   html('app.html', {